AleksHuc/DF-Labs/en/lab13/lab13.md

     if __name__ == "__main__":

         print("Steganography")
-        message = "This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!
-This is the hidden message that I want to hide inside of a picture!" print("Message to hide: ", message)
+        message = "This is the hidden message that I want to hide inside of a picture!" print("Message to hide: ", message)
         original = Image.open("image.bmp")
         # original.show()